Vitorbnc/mwatoi/Readme.md

 # About

-**mwatoi** is a python based project which can automatically extract whatsapp chats from android devices and copy it to iphone backup.
+**mwatoi** is a python based project which can automatically extract whatsapp chats from android devices and copy them to iphone backup.

 *Note:* It can't copy media files.